Skip to main content

 References

-1. Department of Mines and Petroleum – http://www.dmp.wa.gov.au/Documents/Safety/MSH_G_ManagementNoiseWAMiningOperations.pdf
+1. Department of Mines and Petroleum – https://www.dmp.wa.gov.au/Documents/Safety/MSH_G_ManagementNoiseWAMiningOperations.pdf

 2. Government of Western Australia – https://www.legislation.wa.gov.au/legislation/former/regs.nsf/(DownloadFiles)/Mines+Safety+and+Inspection+Regulations+1995.pdf/$file/Mines+Safety+and+Inspection+Regulations+1995.pdf